hms-dbmi/GenoPheno-CatalogShiny/README.md

 ## Submitting a new entry

-Go to the [geno-pheno-CatalogShiny website](https://avillachlab.shinyapps.io/geno-pheno) and click on the "Submit a new dataset" tab a the top of the table.
-Fill the form accordingly (fields marked with a `*` are mandatory) and click the `Submit` button.
+Go to the [geno-pheno-CatalogShiny website](https://avillachlab.shinyapps.io/geno-pheno) and click on the "Submit a new dataset" tab at the top of the table.
+Fill the form accordingly (fields marked with `*` are mandatory) and click the `Submit` button.
 The new entry submitted has to fulfill the inclusion criteria described above.
 All new submissions will be validated before being added to the table.

 ## Correcting an existing entry